 Skip to content or, if you would rather, Skip to navigation.

 Students must have a score of at least 300 on both the verbal and quantitative portions of the GRE before they will be admitted to candidacy.
-Students having GRE score of less than 300 verbal or quantitative can petition the graduate faculty of the Department of Agriculture for a waiver of the GRE requirement.
+Students having GRE score of less than 300 verbal or quantitative can petition the graduate faculty of the School of Agricultural Sciences for a waiver of the GRE requirement.

 For more detailed information concerning the graduate degrees offered by Northwest Missouri State University, please view the Graduate Catalog online.